Randomness Efficient Steganography: The construction

 \subsection{A one-time stegosystem}

-Fix an alphabet $\Sigma$ for the channel, choose a message $\vec{m}' \in \{0,1\}^{\nu}$ and the security parameter $\epsilon_{sec}$.
-Our stegosystem uses the \emph{RRV} strong-extractor construction as described in Theorem \ref{rrvcons} which extracts randomness from the marginal channel distribution $C_h^t$ supported on $\{0,1\}^{t \cdot b}$ by rejection sampling as described in Section \ref{subsec:rejsam}.
+Let $\vec{m} \in \{0,1\}^{n}$ be the message to be embedded.
+Our stegosystem uses the \emph{RRV} strong-extractor construction as described in Theorem \ref{rrvcons} which extracts randomness from the distribution $C_h^\pi$ supported on $\{0,1\}^{\pi \cdot b}$ by rejection sampling as described in Section \ref{subsec:rejsam}.
+Specifically, we will use the extractor with the seed $s$ as the function $f$ in the rejection sampling procedure.